MQ-xz/CloudGram/README.md

 -   For Contribution read [CONTRIBUTING.md](https://github.com/MQ-xz/CloudGram/blob/main/CONTRIBUTING.md).
 -   Use GitHub issues for opening bugs and feature requests

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us via out telegram group [https://t.me/CloudGramApp](https://t.me/CloudGramApp).

 Enjoy free and private cloud storage with CloudGram!